Search all Collections

 In 2012, with support from the Community Heritage Commission and Burnaby City Council, twenty-eight interviews were completed, featuring current Burnaby residents.
 These digitized and indexed recordings of their memories of Burnaby in the 1940s and 1950s are available to listen to here.

-History is brought to life by voices from the past.
-In 2010, over 100 hours of original interviewed recordings were digitized, allowing them to be listened to on the Heritage Burnaby website.
-These interviews were collected in the 1970s and 1980s, and focused predominantly on Burnaby in the 1930s.
+This project consists of a collection of oral history recordings that were digitized in 2010, allowing them to be accessible on the Heritage Burnaby Website.
+The oral history interviews were conducted by Burnaby Village Museum staff and Burnaby Historical Society members as well as Simon Fraser University history students during the 1970s and 1980s and focus predominantly on Burnaby in the 1930s.
 The project was initiated by the Community Heritage Commission with support from City of Burnaby Council and the BC History Digitization Program of the Irving K. Barber Learning Centre, University of British Columbia.
-It was recognized by the Heritage Society of BC in 2012 with an award in the category of “Advocacy, Awareness and Planning.”
+It was recognized by the Heritage Society of BC with an award in 2012.